bohdan-s24/new-ycg/README.md

 ### Proxy Issues
 If the proxy is not working:
-- Check the Webshare account status
+- Check the Decodo account status
 - Verify the credentials are correct
 - Ensure you're using Residential proxies (not other types)
 - Check the server logs for connection errors